scikit-learn/enhancement_proposals/slep006/proposal.rst

   failures may be hard to identify and debug.
 * For estimators to be cloned, this routing information needs to be cloned with it.
-This implies one of: the routing information be stored as a constructor paramerter; or `clone` is extended to explicitly copy routing information.
+This implies one of: the routing information be stored as a constructor parameter; or `clone` is extended to explicitly copy routing information.

 Possible public syntax: